 Back on the mainland, the park is a feeding site for least and common terns, and raptors like snowy owls, short-eared owls and rough-legged hawks spend the winter here.

 2. Walnut Beach

-Go down a bit from the state park and you’ll be on this sandy beach, edged by a quiet residential neighbourhood.
+Go down a bit from the state park and you’ll be on this sandy beach, edged by a quiet residential neighborhood.

-There’s a continuous boardwalk behind both Silver Sands Beach and Walnut Beach, and at the latter you’ll come to a small pier for fishing and just looking out onto Long Island Sound.
+There’s a continuous boardwalk behind both Silver Sands Beach and Walnut Beach.
+At the latter you’ll come to a small pier for fishing and just looking out onto Long Island Sound.

-As with any public beach in Connecticut there’s a fee for non-residents to use the parking lot.
+As with most public beaches in Connecticut there’s a significant fee for non-residents to use the parking lot.

-That aside, Walnut Beach is a joy, with safe and shallow water that seems to take forever to get above waist-height, as well as lifeguard cover until mid-afternoon throughout the summer break.
+That aside, Walnut Beach is a joy, with safe and shallow water that seems to take forever to get above waist-height.
+The beach also has lifeguard cover until mid-afternoon throughout the summer break.

-There’s a smattering of restaurants and an ice cream parlour on the streets pulling off the shore, while an ice cream truck will be parked on the beachfront at peak times.
+There’s a smattering of restaurants and an ice cream parlor on the streets pulling off the shore.
+Meanwhile an ice cream truck will be parked on the beachfront at peak times.

-At the end of July the annual Sand Sculpture Contest has been going strong for more than 40 years now.
+My perfect time to come is at the end of July for the annual Sand Sculpture Contest.
+This event has been going strong for some 50 years now.